Thailand and Bali Experience

-Making our way into the surrounding northern countryside, we’ll visit an incredible elephant project to spend the day helping make up food for the elephants, walking through the jungle with the herd, and giving them a good wash down in the local river.
+Making our way into the surrounding northern countryside, we’ll visit an incredible elephant project to help make up food for the elephants, walk through the jungle with the herd, and give them a good wash down in the local river.

 Set off on a two-day journey through the jungle on a trekking adventure that'll take us past some of the country's most breathtaking scenery.
 Hike across mountain terrain and through forests, passing waterfalls and rivers on the way, finishing the adventure with some traditional bamboo rafting.

 *We recommend you pack a pair of sturdy trainers or walking boots for this part of the trip.
 Bamboo rafting will depend on weather conditions.

 Today we'll make our way to the airport to jump on a flight down to Krabi – gateway to some of Thailand’s most beautiful beaches and islands.
 On arrival, we'll take the short trip to Ao Nang Beach, a fun tourist spot for soaking up sun and enjoying the more bustling side to beach life.

 Day 11: Railay Beach

 Enjoy a laidback beach experience on the exquisite white sands of Railay Beach today.
 Spend your time in the clear blue waters, snorkelling or splashing around in the crystalline waters.

 Our next stop is the undisputedly beautiful island of Koh Phi Phi.
 Chill out in true island style and enjoy soaking up the sunshine.
 While we’re here, we’ll walk up to the island’s best viewpoint and hit the waves with an island boat tour, stopping to snorkel at some beautiful locations.